As a social research officer, you can use your research and analytical skills to help shape and improve government

 Income figures are intended as a guide only.

 Full-time working hours are usually 9am to 5.30pm, but some flexibility may be required to accommodate busy workloads and project timetables.

 What to expect

-- In terms of geographic availability, locations include Cardiff, Edinburgh, Leeds, Liverpool, Sheffield, London, Newport and Titchfield.
+- In terms of geographic availability, locations include Cardiff, Edinburgh, Leeds, Liverpool, Sheffield, London, Newport and Titchfield, Hampshire.

-- The job is likely to involve travel within the UK if, for example, you are working on a project with other government departments in another city.
-You may also need to travel for research purposes - to conduct interviews or hold meetings with external research contractors.
+- Some travel within the UK may be necessary, such as if you're working on a project with other government departments in another city, or you need to conduct interviews or hold meetings with external research contractors.

 For entry into government social research, you need a good first or higher degree in a social science subject, with a substantial social research component.
 Mathematics and statistics graduates are sometimes employed.